AngelPerales10/Soundspot/readme.md

 # SoundSpot:

-Music server and toolkit to automate downloading and locally hosting your Spotify and Soundcloud songs using scripting, VirtualBox, and Navidrome. <br>
+Music server toolkit to automate downloading and locally hosting your Spotify and Soundcloud songs using scripting, VirtualBox, and Navidrome. <br>
 </div>

 ## Table of Contents